seemoo-lab/mobisys2018_nexmon_software_defined_radio/README.md

 patch activates three ioctls:

 1. `NEX_WRITE_TEMPLATE_RAM` (426) writes arbitrary data into Template RAM that stores the raw IQ samples that we may transmit.
-The ioctls payload contains (1) a uint32 value indicating the offset where data should be written in Template RAM in bytes, (2) a uint32 value indicating the length of the data that should be written and (3) the IQ samples as array of IQ values, where I (inphase components) and Q (quadrature components) are stored as int16 numbers.
+The ioctl's payload contains (1) an int32 value indicating the offset where data should be written in Template RAM in bytes, (2) an int32 value indicating the length of the data that should be written and (3) the IQ samples as array of IQ values, where I (inphase components) and Q (quadrature components) are stored as int16 numbers.

-2. `NEX_SDR_START_TRANSMISSION` (427) that triggers the transmission of IQ samples in an infinite loop.
+2. `NEX_SDR_START_TRANSMISSION` (427) that triggers the transmission of IQ samples.
+The ioctl's payload contains (1) an int32 value indicating the number of samples to transmit, (2) an int32 value indicating the offset where the signal starts in Template RAM, (3) an int32 value indicating a chanspec (channel number, bandwidth, band, ...), (4) an int32 value indicating the power index (lower value means higher output power), and (5) an int32 value indicating whether to loop over the IQ samples or transmit them only once.

 3. `NEX_SDR_STOP_TRANSMISSION` (428) stops a transmission started using
    `NEX_SDR_START_TRANSMISSION`.